larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 #### Rank V

-##### Changeling’s Mask
+##### Changeling's Mask
-   >Utilizing the incredible capabilities of a shape-shifter, this Full Face Mask allows the wearer to assume the appearance of a member of the Mask’s race, though they are still recognizable.
+   >Utilizing the incredible capabilities of a shape-shifter, this Full Face Mask allows the wearer to assume the appearance of a member of the Mask's race, though they are still recognizable.
 This cannot be used to emulate other people.
-If the Mask is removed or is not fully covering the user’s face, the effect fades immediately.
+If the Mask is removed or is not fully covering the user's face, the effect fades immediately.
 This may be used 1/day and the change lasts until the user completes a Rest.<br/>
    >30 Rune Carving Materials, 20 Tinkering Materials, 5 Spirit Gems.
 ##### Accompanying Amulet
    >A boon to Bards of all kinds, the Accompanying Amulet allows the wearer to benefit from their own use of the Performance skill, by replaying their own music, stories or other Performance back to them.
 This is a Passive effect.<br/>